 At Trusted Nurse Staffing, we understand the common stressors that exist within the nursing profession — and we’re here to help you manage them every step of the way.

-Our skilled and compassionate recruiters are dedicated to ensuring you feel supported and have access to any resources you need to be a successful, happy, and healthy travel nurse.
-We also offer 24/7 support.
-We are just a phone call away to help with whatever you need.
+Our skilled and compassionate travel nurse recruiters are dedicated to making you feel supported and giving you access to the resources you need to be a successful, happy, and healthy travel nurse.

 Getting started as a Trusted Nurse Staffing travel nurse is easy!
 Simply use the Pronto job search to find an available travel nurse assignment and pack your bags.

 Not only can the team at Trusted Nurse Staffing help you keep your mental health on track while on the road, but we also provide:

 - A special welcome box, complete with cool swag

 - 24/7 access to your recruiter for help with whatever you need, whenever you need it

 - A fully loaded HRA card

 - Dental and vision plans with options for both low and high deductibles

 - An entire department devoted solely to quality assurance